HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/investment_decision_rules.md

 Profitability index = Value Created / Resource Consumed = NPV / Resource Consumed

-For profitability index to work, 1. the set of projects must completely exhaust the available resources.
+For profitability index to work

+1. the set of projects must completely exhaust the available resources.
 2. There is only a single relevant resource constraint.